Key Takeaways

 Body composition analysis suggests survodutide-driven weight loss was predominantly from fat tissue.

-• Average weight loss of up to 16.6% versus 3.2% with placebo at 76 weeks
+• An average weight reduction of 16.6% at 76 weeks of treatment.

 How Survodutide Differs From Current GLP-1 Therapies